apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies a list of ShardingSpec objects that configure the sharding topology for components of a Cluster.
+<p>Specifies a list of ShardingSpec objects that manage the sharding topology for Cluster Components.
-Each ShardingSpec corresponds to a group of components organized into shards, with each shard containing multiple replicas.
+Each ShardingSpec organizes components into shards, with each shard corresponding to a Component.
-Components within a shard are based on a common ClusterComponentSpec template, ensuring that all components in a shard have identical configurations as per the template.</p>
+Components within a shard are all based on a common ClusterComponentSpec template, ensuring uniform configurations.</p>
-<p>This field supports dynamic scaling by facilitating the addition or removal of shards based on
+<p>This field supports dynamic resharding by facilitating the addition or removal of shards
-the specified number in each ShardingSpec.</p>
+through the <code>shards</code> field in ShardingSpec.</p>
-<p>Note: <code>shardingSpecs</code> and <code>componentSpecs</code> cannot both be empty; at least one must be defined to configure a cluster.</p>
+<p>Note: <code>shardingSpecs</code> and <code>componentSpecs</code> cannot both be empty; at least one must be defined to configure a Cluster.</p>
 </td>
 </tr>
 <tr>